Grievance World of Warcraft Charter

 - Cliques: It's ok to play with your friends, but as an member in World Of Warcraft we expect you to "spread yourself around" a bit.
 Please always try and group with different people at different times for the betterment of the guild.
 Excluding individuals purposely (other than they don't meet requirements), is prohibited.

 -Low Level items are discouraged from the guild bank unless of higher quality.
 Keep all low level items in your own personal bank that you think other possible members will use.
 Most items are constantly dropped and are easy to find and therefore not necessary to keep in the guild bank.

 -Items in the bank will be sorted based on type and quality; therefore deposits should be made in appropriate spots.

 -The Guild Leader and Officers are the only people who can withdraw items from the Guild bank unless the tab is open to members.
 Items located in these slots are for guild use.
 Contact an officer regarding withdrawing any items from this tab.

 -Members are not required to deposit Money in the guild bank; however donations will be gladly accepted of any size to fund guild bank repairs and support guild related crafters.

 Grievance is a multi-gaming organization.
-As such, we encourage folks to enjoy various games and guilds.
+As such, we encourage folks to enjoy various games and guilds within Grievance.
 That said, each member of Grievance must designate a "main" game (IE. WoW-Alliance or WoW-Horde, etc).
-It is the expectation that the player will spend a majority of their time in the main game and if they desire to raid, will attend raids in accordance with the raid rules of their main game.
+It is the expectation that the member will spend a majority of their time in their main game and if they desire to raid, will attend raids in accordance with their main guild's raid rules.
 These rules are in place to ensure that those in their main game get the full benefit of raiding.
 If a player desires to raid with more than one Grievance guild, it must not be to the detriment of a player's main guild.
 If raiding with a secondary Grievance guild, loot and raid slots will be ceded to main members over secondary members.